professorsugoi/BOT-9000/README.md

 ## IMPORTANT

-- manage default permissions/security
+- default permissions
-- default bot settings from config
+- proxy request

 ## TO DO